jana-pocuch/Performing-Robots/midtermProject/journal.md

-NeoPixel
+**NeoPixel**
-I spent a lot of time trying to program neopixel sequences myself, but it took me a lot to even understand some of the prebuilt example code, and I could not really bring my vision to life, without using delay.
+<p> I spent a lot of time trying to program neopixel sequences myself, but it took me a lot to even understand some of the prebuilt example code, and I could not really bring my vision to life, without using delay.
 Here are some initial ideas I was sketching:
 <p> <img src="https://user-images.githubusercontent.com/89770035/137503425-ee80329e-1c5f-4653-a8de-75e29d42191e.jpg" width="30%" height="30%"> </p>

 I also came across an amazing resource called [LED Matrix Control Software HD](https://github.com/TylerTimoJ/LMCSHD).
 It is more of a passion project, rather than a full-on working sofware (it works rather unreliably), but it enables ju to either design the neopixel sequence usign a user friendly visual interface, or it enables you to upload a picture/gif and it will translate it into a neopixel code.